 No frontend process = no glideins = angry users.

 Can we set the oom_adj (on newer kernels, oom_score_adj) explicitly for the parent and child processes so the child process is always selected?

-#1 Updated by Burt Holzman over 4 years ago
+#1 Updated by Burt Holzman almost 5 years ago

 Is this the right thing to do?
 Killing the children leads to harder-to-understand behavior (the service is running, but not always requesting glideins since the child keeps dying).

 I'd actually think about the opposite: always kill the parent, then it's much more clear what's going on.